Sesquiterpene

 Sesquiterpenes are a class of terpenes that consist of three isoprene units and often have the molecular formula C15H24.
-Like monoterpenes, sesquiterpenes may be cyclic or contain rings, including many unique combinations.
+Like monoterpenes, sesquiterpenes may be cyclic or contain rings, including many combinations.
 Biochemical modifications such as oxidation or rearrangement produce the related sesquiterpenoids.

-Sesquiterpenes are found naturally in plants and insects, as semiochemicals, e.g. defensive agents or pheromones.
+It is estimated (2006) that 3000 sesquiterpenes have been identified.

 Biosynthesis and examples

 The reaction of geranyl pyrophosphate with isopentenyl pyrophosphate results in the 15-carbon farnesyl pyrophosphate (FPP), which is an intermediate in the biosynthesis of sesquiterpenes such as farnesene.

 Cyclic sesquiterpenes are more common than cyclic monoterpenes because of the increased chain length and additional double bond in the sesquiterpene precursors.
 In addition to common six-membered ring systems such as the ones found in zingiberene and bisacurone, cyclization of one end of the chain to the other end can lead to macrocyclic rings such as humulene.

 The cadinenes contain two fused six-membered rings.
 Caryophyllene, a component of many essential oils such as clove oil, contains a nine-membered ring fused to a cyclobutane ring.
 Rishitin is another example of a cadinene, which is found in potatoes and tomatoes.

 Vetivazulene and guaiazulene are aromatic bicyclic sesquiterpenoids.

 With the addition of a third ring, the possible structures become increasingly varied.
 Examples include longifolene, copaene and the alcohol patchoulol.